9 min read

 Defer

-Defer was the original attempt to have browser based support for improved javascript loading, it tells the browser to download the script asynchronously, like getting someone else to fetch another book for you so you can keep reading, and then execute it once it has finished reading the whole HTML document.
+Defer was the original browser-based support for improved JavaScript loading.
+It tells the browser to download the script asynchronously while it keeps reading the HTML, and then execute it once it has finished reading the whole HTML document.
 Here's the loading behaviour with defer enabled.

 Javascript loading defer